Knowledge graph embedding: Real world applications

 The use of knowledge graph embedding is increasingly pervasive in many applications.
 In the case of recommender systems, the use of knowledge graph embedding can overcome the limitations of the usual reinforcement learning, as well as limitations of the conventional collaborative filtering method.

 Training this kind of recommender system requires a huge amount of information from the users; however, knowledge graph techniques can address this issue by using a graph already constructed over a prior knowledge of the item correlation and using the embedding to infer from it the recommendation.

 Drug repurposing is the use of an already approved drug, but for a therapeutic purpose different from the one for which it was initially designed.
 It is possible to use the task of link prediction to infer a new connection between an already existing drug and a disease by using a biomedical knowledge graph built leveraging the availability of massive literature and biomedical databases.

 Knowledge graph embedding can also be used in the domain of social politics.

 Models

-Publication timeline of some knowledge graph embedding models.
-In red the tensor decomposition models, in blue the geometric models, and in green the deep learning models.
+Publication timeline of some KGE models.
+Red: tensor decomposition models; blue: geometric models; green: deep learning models.
 RESCAL (2011) was the first modern KGE approach.
 In it was applied to the YAGO knowledge graph.
 This was the first application of KGE to a large scale knowledge graph.